civilmachines/drf-feedback/README.md

-# DRF Add Ons
+# Django REST Framework - Feedback

-**Feedbank APP for Django REST Framework with API Views.**<br>
+**Feedback App for Django REST Framework with API Views.**<br>

 `DRF Feedback` is a Django App that can for collecting feedback from end user.
 It's view are based upon `Django REST Framework's GenericAPIView` and hence it contains a RESTful API views also.

-I'll like to mention following names for certain contributions:
+#### Contributors:

-- **[Civil Machines Technologies Private Limited](https://github.com/civilmahines)**: For providing me platform and funds for research work.
+- **[Civil Machines Technologies Private Limited](https://github.com/civilmahines)**: For providing platform and funds for research work.
 This project is hosted currently with `CMT` only.
-- [Himanshu Shankar](https://github.com/iamhssingh): For guiding me and providing me mentorship while doing this project.
+- [Himanshu Shankar](https://github.com/iamhssingh): Ideation, modification & Quality Assurance in the app.
+- [Mahen Gandhi](https://github.com/imlegend19): Developed this app from scratch.
+- [Aditya Gupta](https://github.com/ag93999): Testing, Modification suggestions & intial works.
+This app is inspire his work in live project of [Hisab Kitab](https://hisabkitab.in)

 #### Installation